Hartwig-Group/AbbVie-CN-Couplings-QSRR-and-HTE/README.md

 The "abbvie-cn-couplings" project is organized into several key directories, each serving a distinct purpose.
 Below is an overview of the main components:

 **1. data/**
    - Folder for datasets and other relevant data files used in the project.
-This is broken into two folders, one for the ligand-qsar and the other for substrate clustering.
+This is broken into two folders, one for the ligand-qsar and the other for substrate-space.

 **2. notebooks/ligand-qsar/**
    - Jupyter notebooks associated with the qsar modeling of ligand activity and yields.

-**3. notebooks/substrate-clustering/**
+**3. notebooks/substrate-space/**
   - Jupyter notebooks associated substrate clustering and selection.

 **4. pyproject.toml**